Thursday, May 28, 2026

 The eleventh hour of the eleventh day of the eleventh month of Nineteen Eighteen.
 The end of the war to end all wars.
 The war to make the world safe for democracy.
 We mustn't forget.
 Neither the war nor the propaganda.

-Immediately above is remembrance card for Private Kay Tusing, my great-great uncle, who was killed in action in France during World War I.
+Immediately above is a remembrance card for Private Kay Tusing, my great-great uncle, who was killed in action in France during World War I.

-Lieutenant Egbert Beach was killed on April 27, 1918.
-He survived the sinking of his troop transport by a German U-Boat in January, 1918, (267 American troops and 10 ship's crewmen drowned) making it ashore to the Isle of Islay in the Irish Sea from which he was rescued and sent on to France where he was killed.
+Second Lieutenant Egbert Beach survived the sinking of his troop transport by a German U-Boat the night of February 5, 1918, (267 American troops and 10 ship's crewmen drowned) making it ashore to the Isle of Islay in the Irish Sea from which he was rescued and sent on to France.

-I know something of Pvt.
-Kayser's death because his sister Henrietta wrote to his unit commander and asked what happened.
+Private Charles Kayser was killed in September, 1918, on the 29th.
+I know something of his death because his sister Henrietta wrote to his unit commander and asked what happened.
 Major Lucius Salisbury, 106th Infantry Sanitary Detachment, 27th Infantry, replied:

 "Following over the top with the company, your brother stopped near the Knoll, and, exposed to heavy machine-gun and shell fire, had dressed the wounds of one man and started to dress those of another when a shell exploded and killed all three.
 Your brother offered his life for the cause without regard to personal danger...."
 There followed some lines of sympathy.